Computation-aware Energy-harvesting Federated Learning with Pipelined Cyclic Scheduling: Experimental Results

-\textbf{Adjustment to CyCP+SGD~\cite{cho23} due to the disparity in local training duration within the algorithm:}\quad The original CyCP algorithm operates only when clients are randomly chosen at the beginning of each group round and finish local training within the unit time slot.
-However, we are considering the case where there is always $\kappa>1$ slots of time gap to participate in the global aggregation. \begin{itemize} \item All users train locally ``in a greedy manner'', i.e., as soon as $E_s^{(i)}\geq\kappa$, they launch local training while using their freshest reference model. \item At each slot $s$ where $s\equiv R-1$ (mod $R$), among the users, those who have a $\Delta_t^{(i)}$ and at least one battery unit stored are chosen for the current group. \item If this group is an empty set, the process is skipped, and we try the next slot where $s\equiv R-1$ (mod $R$). \item The maximum number of group members is $\lfloor\frac{N}{G}\rfloor$.
+\textbf{Adjustment to CyCP+SGD~\cite{cho23}: } The original CyCP algorithm operates only when clients are randomly chosen at the beginning of each group round and finish local training within the unit time slot.
+However, we consider the case where there is always $B>1$ slots of time gap to participate in the global aggregation. \begin{itemize} \item All users perform greedy local training as they do in adjusted FedAvg. \item At each slot $s$ where $s\equiv R-1$ (mod $R$), among the users, those who have a pending local update and at least one battery unit stored are chosen for the current group. \item If this group is an empty set, the process is skipped, and we try the next slot where $s\equiv R-1$ (mod $R$). \item The maximum number of group members is $\lfloor\frac{N}{G}\rfloor$.
 If there are more than $\lfloor\frac{N}{G}\rfloor$ users that satisfy the group-joining criteria, we randomly pick $\lfloor\frac{N}{G}\rfloor$ users as the group's members.
 In contrast, the residual users will participate in the next group.
-Once the group is confirmed, we randomly select the star node ($i^*$ in the paper) that collects the local updates and aggregates them to update the intermediate global model. \end{itemize} \textbf{Adjustment to MIFA~\cite{gu21:mifa}:}\quad The algorithm assumes the active clients in each global round are arbitrarily chosen, following an i.i.d.
-Bernoulli distribution with the participation probability $p_i$ for each client $i$.
-The users possessing training data with rare class labels have small participation probabilities.
-The adjusted MIFA based on longer local training sessions follows the rule: \begin{itemize} \item At time slot $s\equiv 0$ (mod $S$), the server broadcasts $\mathbf{x}_t$ to all clients. \item When $s\equiv S-\kappa-1$ (mod $S$), the users satisfying the learning criteria form a subset: these users in the subset begin local model training and return $\Delta_t^{(i)}$. \item When $s\equiv S-1$ (mod $S$), users who have unsent $\Delta_t^{(i)}$ transmit $\Delta_t^{(i)}$ to the server.
-The server aggregates the received local updates and feeds their weighted sum to renew the global model. \end{itemize} \textbf{Adjustment to FLDA~\cite{valentedasilva25:FLDA}:}\quad This algorithm alternates FL and Federated Distillation (FD), which have negligible difference in energy consumption for local computation.
-Instead, the transmission costs for FL and FD have a gap, as these costs are proportional to the size of the uploaded local update.
+Once the group is confirmed, we randomly select the star node that collects the local updates and aggregates them to update the intermediate global model. \end{itemize}